Tractor beam: 1960s

-1990s
+1990s – Podkletnov experiment

-In 1992, Russian Professor of Chemistry, Yevgeny Podkletnov, and Nieminen, Tampere University of Technology, Tampere, Finland, discovered weight fluctuations in objects above an electromagnetically levitated, massive, composite superconducting disk.
+In 1992, Professor Yevgeny Podkletnov and R. Nieminen, of the Tampere University of Technology, claimed to have discovered weight fluctuations in objects above an electromagnetically levitated, massive, composite superconducting disk.
 Three years later, Podkletnov reported the results of additional experiments with a toroidal disk superconductor.
 They reported the weight of the samples would fluctuate between −2.5% and +5.4% as the angular speed of the superconductor increased.
 Certain combinations of disk angular speeds and electromagnetic frequencies caused the fluctuations to stabilize at a 0.3% reduction.
 The experiments with the toroidal disk yielded reductions that reached a maximum of 1.9–2.1%.
 Reports about both sets of experiments stated the weight loss region was cylindrical, extending vertically for at least three meters above the disk.
 Qualitative observations of an expulsive force at the border of the shielded zone were reported in the Fall of 1995.

-Italian physicist Giovanni Modanese, while a Von Humboldt Fellow at the Max Planck Institute for Physics, made the first attempt to provide a theoretical explanation of Podkletnov's observations.
-He argued the shielding effect and slight expulsive force at the border of the shielded zone could be explained in terms of induced changes in the local cosmological constant.
-Modanese described several effects in terms of responses to modifications to the local cosmological constant within the superconductor.
-Ning Wu, Institute of High Energy Physics, Beijing, China, used the quantum gauge theory of gravity he had developed in 2001 to explain Podkletnov's observations.
-Wu's theory approximated the relative gravity loss as 0.03% (an order of magnitude smaller than the reported range of 0.3 – 0.5%).

 Several groups around the world tried to replicate Podkletnov's gravity shielding observations.

+Italian physicist Giovanni Modanese, while a Von Humboldt Fellow at the Max Planck Institute for Physics, made the first attempt to provide a theoretical explanation of Podkletnov's alleged observations.
+He argued that the shielding effect and slight expulsive force at the border of the shielded zone could be explained in terms of induced changes in the local cosmological constant.
+Modanese described several effects regarding responses to modifications to the local cosmological constant within the superconductor.
+Ning Wu of the Institute of High Energy Physics (Beijing), used the quantum gauge theory of gravity he had developed in 2001 to explain Podkletnov's observations.
+Wu's theory approximated the relative gravity loss as 0.03% (an order of magnitude smaller than the reported range of 0.3–0.5%).

-C. S. Unnikrishan, Tata Institute of Fundamental Research, Bombay, India, showed that if the effect had been caused by gravitational shielding, the shape of the shielded region would be similar to a shadow from the gravitational shield.
+C. S. Unnikrishan, Tata Institute of Fundamental Research, Mumbai, showed that if the effect had been caused by gravitational shielding, the shape of the shielded region would be similar to a shadow from the gravitational shield.
 For example, the shape of the shielded region above a disk would be conical.
 The height of the cone's apex above the disk would vary directly with the height of the shielding disk above the earth.
-Podkeltnov and Nieminen described the shape of the weight loss region as a cylinder that extended through the ceiling above the cryostat.
+Podkletnov and Nieminen described the shape of the weight loss region as a cylinder that extended through the ceiling above the cryostat.